lake-wg/authz/draft-ietf-lake-authz.md

 Processing in U:

-- As part of the normal EDHOC processing, U generates the ephemeral public key G_Y that is reused in the interaction with W, see {{U-W}}.
+- As part of the normal EDHOC processing, U generates the ephemeral public key G_Y.
+This key is reused in the interaction with W as G_U, see {{U-W}}.
-- The device sends EDHOC message_2 with EAD item (-TBD1, Voucher_Info) included in EAD_2, where Voucher_Info is specified in {{U-W}}.
+- The device sends EDHOC message_2 with EAD item (-TBD1, Voucher_Info) included in EAD_2, where Voucher_Info is specified in {{voucher_info}}.
 The negative sign indicates that the EAD item is critical, see {{Section 3.8 of RFC9528}}.

 Processing in V: